krishuuu-p/lcpb/README.md

 Initial release of LeetCode Problem Buddy, bringing automated driver code generation, custom test case support, and seamless integration for LeetCode problem solving.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the [LICENSE](LICENSE) file for details.

 ---